metaplex-foundation/developer-hub/src/pages/core/plugins/index.md

 - **Pernament Burn**
 - **Permanent Freeze**

-These plugins will take precedence with their actions over their non pernament counterparts and other plugins.
+These plugins will take precedence with their actions over their non permanent counterparts and other plugins.

 #### Example
 If you have an Asset frozen at Asset level with a Freeze Plugin while simultaneously have a **Permanent Burn** plugin on the Asset, even if the Asset is frozen the burn procedure called via the **Pernament Burn** plugin with still execute due to the `forceApprove` nature of permanent plugins.